 Horological Snaps from the immediate Brisbane area taken by our Club Members.

-The Southport Memorial Clock Tower.
+The Southport Memorial Street Clock.

 On the intersection of Nerang and Scarborough Streets, Southport an unusual clock with lights can be found.
 It was built in 1953 as a memorial to the local men who fought and died during WW1 and WW2.
 This 4-dial clock in a square box made by a Melbourne firm, has a synchronous movement ticking over every minute.
 Above the clock are 5 Victorian styled streetlights – 4 round the outside & one higher globe in the centre.
 Beside this clock is a stone memorial to Captain James Cook the voyage of discovery in 1768 – 1771.
 It was built by the Gold Coast Rotarians for the Bi-centennial year for peace in 1988.